daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 ```

 If the example app is running, press *Escape* to close the app, and you are ready to build your first Shiny app!

+**Exercise:** Visit [ShowMeShiny.com](http://www.showmeshiny.com/), which is a gallery of user-submitted Shiny apps, and click through some of the showcased apps.
+Get a feel for the wide range of things you can do with Shiny.

 # 2. Shiny app basics